WASHINGTON UNIVERSITY IN ST. LOUIS - Key Persons

 • Principal Investigator

-I am an Assistant Professor in the Department of Psychiatry.
+I am an Associate Professor in the Department of Psychiatry.
 I received my Ph.D. in Psychology with a Behavioral Neuroscience emphasis from the University of Missouri - St. Louis and completed my thesis work on the neurotoxic and behavioral consequences of clinically-relevant early postnatal anesthesia exposure as a graduate researcher in the Department of Psychiatry at WUSTL.
 In 2012, I joined the lab of Dr. Joseph Dougherty in the Department of Genetics at WUSM as a postdoc to study autism behavioral genetics.
 I joined the WUSTL Department of Psychiatry faculty in 2017.
 My current research centers on the impact of genetic and environmental liabilities for intellectual and developmental disorders (IDD) on neural circuit function.
 Within the Intellectual and Developmental Disorders Research Center at WUSTL, I serve as Co-Director of both the Model Systems Core and the Animal Behavior Subunit, which provides rodent model behavioral characterization and analysis to IDD Investigators.
 In addition, I am Assistant Director of the Animal Behavior Core at WUSTL.
+Susan is an Associate Professor in the Department of Psychiatry.
+Her research focuses on the impact of genetic and environmental liabilities for intellectual and developmental disorders (IDD) on neural circuit function.
+In her roles as Assistant Director of the ABC and Director of the Animal Behavior Subunit of the IDDRC@WUSTL, she heads the team that provides rodent model behavioral characterization and analysis to IDD Investigators.